MaikuB/incrementally_loading_listview/README.md

 # incrementally_loading_listview

-An extension of the ListView widget with extensions for incrementally loading items upon scrolling.
+An extension of the Flutter ListView widget for incrementally loading items upon scrolling.

 ## Getting Started

-There's a working example that can run to see how it works.
+There's a working example that can be run to see how it works.

 First import the library